TheCaptain989/lidarr-flac2mp3/README.md

 `/config/logs/flac2mp3.txt`

-This log can be downlaoded from the Lidarr GUI under System->Log Files
+This log can be downloaded from the Lidarr GUI under System->Log Files

 Log rotation is performed, with 5 log files of 1MB each kept, matching Lidarr's log retention.